 Thursday, October 31, 2024

-Stolen Rental Car Part 2
+Stolen Rental Car Part Two

 With the warning that I needed to be at the airport really early in order to try and get clearance to fly without any identification, we were dropped off at Lambert St. Louis International Airport three hours before our flight.
 We first stopped at the American counter, where you normally have to show your driver's license to get your boarding pass.
 It helped, I think, that I had a credit card with my name on it as it had been in the gas pump when the car was stolen.
 The desk agent printed out my boarding pass, as well as Jim's, and directed us to TSA downstairs.